 Introduction:

 Tilapia is the most widely farmed species in the world, due to its high adaptability to a wide range of physical and environmental conditions, its reproductive capacity, its relative resistance to stress and pathogens compared to other farmed fish species, the quality of its flesh, and its excellent growth rate on a wide variety of natural and artificial diets.
 It is currently farmed in virtually all types of production systems, in both freshwater and saltwater, as well as in tropical, subtropical, and temperate climates (Welker et al., 2011).
 Aquaculture is currently on track to become the leading fish-based food production sector (FAO, 2021).
 The search for protein sources suitable for aquaculture feed, as an alternative to fishmeal, is therefore necessary to improve the environmental and economic sustainability of this sector.
 Fishmeal has traditionally been one of the main sources of protein in aquatic animal feed due to its high protein quality, relatively balanced fatty acid and amino acid profile, high vitamin and mineral content, and good palatability.
 However, with the decline in global capture fisheries, aquaculture now provides a growing share of fish for food, accounting for 49% (1.226 billion tons) of the total in 2020, and is the fastest-growing food sector in terms of production (FAO, 2022).
 Thus, given the expected food requirements associated with increased aquaculture production, fishmeal is clearly insufficient to meet demand.
 Its use in animal feed will therefore have to be reduced (Shukla et al., 2019).
 The search for new sources of protein to replace fishmeal has therefore become a priority for global research (Galkanda-Arachchige et al., 2020).
 Plant proteins have remained the main sources of protein due to their high production and relatively low price (Daniel, 2018).
 However, their use in fish feed is limited by a number of endogenous anti-nutritional factors, the absence of certain essential amino acids, and reduced protein digestibility (Daniel, 2018; Taher et al., 2017).
 In this context, animal protein sources, such as animal by-product meals, are considered substitutes for fish meal in feed (Foysal et al., 2019; Psofakis et al., 2021).
-Poultry by-product meal, a solid by-product of the poultry industry, is widely available worldwide and less expensive than fish meal (Wu et al., 2017). flour from poultry by-products, alone or in combination with other animal protein sources such as viscera, blood, bone, and insect meal, has been shown to serve as the main protein source in fish diets due to its high protein content (between 58 and 65%) and lipids (between 12 and 15%), as well as its essential amino acid profile, which is similar to that of fish meal but deficient in methionine and lysine (James et al., 2018).
+Poultry by-product meal, a solid by-product of the poultry industry, is widely available worldwide and less expensive than fish meal (Wu et al., 2017).
+Powder from poultry by-products, alone or in combination with other animal protein sources such as viscera, blood, bone, and insect meal, has been shown to serve as the main protein source in fish diets due to its high protein content (between 58 and 65%) and lipids (between 12 and 15%), as well as its essential amino acid profile, which is similar to that of fish meal but deficient in methionine and lysine (James et al., 2018).
 It has been reported that chicken by-product meal can replace fish meal to a certain extent in various freshwater and marine aquatic species (Hatlen et al., 2015; Shapawi et al., 2007).

-This study therefore aims to examine the effect of replacing fish meal with chicken by-product meal as a protein source in the diet of Nile tilapia (Oreochromis niloticus) fry.
+Therefore, this study aims to examine the effect of replacing fish meal with chicken by-product meal as a protein source in the diet of Nile tilapia (Oreochromis niloticus) fry.
 More specifically, it aims to:

 Study the effects of chicken by-product meal on zootechnical performance and feed efficiency;